kiraoyd/terraform_practice_2023/README.md

 # Below is a record of important steps to be able to write and run these examples:

-When opening a new terminal, always run:
+When opening a new terminal, always run:and hang on, I mi
 ```
  export AWS_ACCESS_KEY_ID=(your access key id)
  export AWS_SECRET_ACCESS_KEY=(your secret access key)